 After 30-plus years of underinvestment in nonwhite neighborhoods, those areas continue to be seen as risky for investors, which makes it more difficult for residents there to move elsewhere, keeping many neighborhoods segregated even today.

 Although there’s no official federal risk map anymore, most financial institutions do their own risk assessments, which take things like the stability of the housing market and existing property values into account.

 “It’s like racism.
-We went from White-only bathrooms and entrances to, now we’re integrated in that regard, but tensions are still there,” Rob Rose, executive director of the Cook County Land Bank Authority in Chicago, told Bankrate.
+We went from White-only bathrooms and entrances to, now we’re integrated in that regard, but tensions are still there,” Rob Rose, former executive director of the Cook County Land Bank Authority in Chicago, told Bankrate.

 “With the rise of credit rating agencies and their ubiquity, how do we know it’s a fair system?”
 Rose said.
 “I don’t think, at my core, that African Americans are predisposed to be poorer and less financially secure.”